 – The dive shop, picnic table, and boats will be sanitized daily in accordance with the CDC protocol.
 There will be displays at facilities to remind guests and staff of the protocols.

-– If a guest is diving multiple days with rental gear, her gear will be marked and used again after daily cleaning and sanitizing procedure.
+– If a guest is diving multiple days with rental gear, his or her gear will be marked and used again after daily cleaning and sanitizing procedure.

 Snorkel and Scuba General Procedures

-– Scuba activities can only operate with a brand new mouthpiece properly packaged or with the guest ‘s own mouthpiece.
+– Scuba and Snorkel activities can only operate with a brand new mouthpiece properly packaged or with the guest‘s own mouthpiece.

 – No saliva will be used for mask defogging